 4.3.1.2 Meteorology, air and noise

-Meteorology (viz. temperature, precipitation, relative humidity, wind speed/direction, etc.) to be collected from the nearest IMD station/available online data for one location in proximity to project site.
-Data should be collected for a one-month period in each season for 3 seasons viz. pre-monsoon, monsoon and lean/winter periods.
+Meteorology (namely, temperature, precipitation, relative humidity, wind speed/direction, etc) to be collected from the nearest IMD station/available online data for one location in proximity to project site.
+Data should be collected for a one-month period in each season for 3 seasons namely, pre-monsoon, monsoon and lean/winter periods.
 The wind rose diagram for each month to be produced separately;

-Ambient air quality with parameters viz. particulate matter (PM10 and PM2.5), sulphur dioxide (SO2) and oxides of nitrogen (NOx) in the study area in at least 6 different locations, based on maximum ground level concentrations.
+Ambient air quality with parameters namely particulate matter (PM10 and PM2.5), sulphur dioxide (SO2) and oxides of nitrogen (NOx) in the study area in at least 6 different locations, based on maximum ground level concentrations.
 Locations should be identified keeping in view the potential impact on ambient air quality due to project construction activities.
 Monitoring should be carried out twice a week for 4 weeks at each location in each season for three seasons.
-Each sample should be collected for 24 hours continuously; and
+Each sample should be collected for 24 h continuously; and

 Existing noise levels and traffic density in the study area to be monitored in at least 6 different locations coinciding with the AAQM locations.
-Noise levels and traffic density to be monitored for 24 hours continuously at each location once per week for 4 weeks in each season.
-Noise levels to be monitored using hand-held sound level meter during day and night time; and equivalent levels as dB(A) are to be reported for each monitoring day.
-Traffic density is to be monitored by counting the number and type of vehicles passing a location during 24 hours and reported as PCUs (passenger car units) for each day of monitoring.
+Noise levels and traffic density to be monitored for 24 h continuously at each location once per week for 4 weeks in each season.
+Noise levels to be monitored using hand-held sound level meter during day and night time, and equivalent levels as dB(A) are to be reported for each monitoring day.
+Traffic density is to be monitored by counting the number and type of vehicles passing a location during 24 h and reported as PCUs (passenger car units) for each day of monitoring.

 4.3.1.3 Water quality

 Water quality assessment to be carried out by collecting grab samples for surface and groundwater in the study area.
 Locations need to be identified based on the impact potential on surface and groundwater sources due to project activities.
-At least 10 samples from each source (i.e. surface and groundwater) should be collected to represent the study area.
-Samples should be collected once in each season for 3 seasons viz. summer, monsoon and winter for both surface water and groundwater for
+At least 10 samples from each source (that is, surface and groundwater) should be collected to represent the study area.
+Samples should be collected once in each season for 3 seasons namely, summer, monsoon and winter for both surface water and groundwater for:

 physical parameters (pH, temperature, electrical conductivity, TSS, turbidity, transparency);